Elucidating Galaxy Assembly Bias in SDSS: Populating Simulations with Galaxies

 where $\rho_{cc}$ and $\sigma(b \mid M_h)$ are the cross-correlation coefficient and the scatter in halo bias at $M_h$, respectively.
-On small scales, galaxy assembly bias will increase the second moment of the galaxy occupation $\langle N_\mathrm{gal}^2 \mid M_h \rangle$, thereby boosting galaxy clustering in the 1-halo regime by adding more satellite-satellite pairs \citep{Berlind_2002}.
+On small scales, galaxy assembly bias will increase the second moment of the galaxy occupation $\langle N_\mathrm{gal}^2 \mid M_h \rangle$ while minimally affecting the mean occupation, thereby boosting galaxy clustering in the 1-halo regime by adding more satellite-satellite pairs \cite{Berlind_2002}.

-Physically, it is unclear which halo internal property is most responsible for galaxy assembly bias if it exists.
-Although halo concentration and formation time are some of the most commonly-used secondary variables for modeling galaxy assembly bias \citep[e.g.,][]{Hearin_et_al_2016, Zentner_et_al_2019, Wang_et_al_2019}, there is no observational evidence suggesting that one variable is more physically-motivated than another.
+It is unclear which halo internal property is most responsible for galaxy assembly bias if it exists.
+A variety of studies have examined galaxy assembly bias within hydrodynamic simulations and semi-analytic models and produced valuable insights (e.g. \cite{Wang2013, Chaves-Montero_et_al_2016, Artale_et_al_2018, Zehavi_et_al_2018, Bose_et_al_2019, Contreras_et_al_2019, Beltz-Mohrmann_et_al_2020, Xu_Zheng_2020, Hadzhiyska_et_al_2021, Xu_et_al_2021}), but as of yet we lack a physical and observational understanding of galaxy assembly bias.
+Although halo formation time and concentration are some of the most commonly-used secondary variables for modeling galaxy assembly bias (e.g. \cite{Hearin_et_al_2016, Zentner_et_al_2019, Wang_et_al_2019}), there is no observational evidence suggesting that one variable is more physically-motivated than another.
 Therefore, we will take a more agnostic approach and look for a generic variable that is mathematically more convenient.
 According to Equation~\ref{eqn:bsca}, we would want a variable that exhibits a very strong (anti-)correlation with halo bias, i.e., $|\rho_{cc}|\rightarrow 1$.
 The obvious candidate variable is the halo bias itself defined on the basis of individual haloes, i.e., the large-scale dark matter overdensity.
-In particular, we implement a modified version of the parameterization of \citet{Wibking_et_al_2019} \citep[see also][]{McEwen_2018, Salcedo_et_al_2020, Xu_et_al_2020}. \citet{Wibking_et_al_2019} allow $M_\mathrm{min}$ to vary on a halo-by-halo basis according to the large scale matter-overdensity measured on $8.0 \; \Mpch$ scales $\delta_8^m$.
-This environmental dependence is written as \beq \log M_{\mathrm{min}} = \log M_{\mathrm{min},0} + \Qcen \left ( \tilde{\delta}_8^m - 0.5 \right ), \eeq where $\Qcen$ expresses the strength of the dependence of $M_\mathrm{min}$ on environment and $\tilde{\delta}_8^m \in [0,1]$ is the normalized rank of $\delta_8^m$ within a narrow mass bin.
-Using the {\emph{rank}} of $\delta_8^m$ has the advantage of being less sensitive to the particular choice of $8.0 \; \Mpch$.
-When $\Qcen$ is positive haloes in dense environments are less likely to host centrals, and vice versa when it is negative.
-The case of $\Qcen = 0.0$ corresponds to having no assembly bias.
-Similar to \citet{Xu_et_al_2020} we extend this parameterization by allowing $M_1$ to also vary according to environment, \beq \log M_{1} = \log M_{1,0} + \Qsat \left ( \tilde{\delta}_8^m - 0.5 \right ). \eeq
+In particular, we implement a modified version of the parameterization of Wibking et al. \cite{Wibking_et_al_2019} (see also \cite{McEwen_2018, Salcedo_et_al_2020, Xu_et_al_2021}).
+Wibking et al.\ \cite{Wibking_et_al_2019} allow $M_\mathrm{min}$ to vary on a halo-by-halo basis according to the large scale matter-overdensity measured on $8\,\Mpch$ scales $\delta_8^m$.
+This environmental dependence is written as